new writing | blog | solomon robson home | feedback | contact | resources

 Acknowledgements:

-Music from "Knocking on Kevin's Door" with kind permission of Linsey Pollak - Excerpt from Documentary "A Town Like New Orleans" BBC Leeds (1982) - Director Ian McNulty; Cameraman John Howarth.
-The newly unearthed videos on the Xero Myspace which now adorn this story were initially (and brilliantly!) shot by a cameraman in Koln whose name eludes me.
+The newly unearthed videos on the Xero's myspace, facebook and on youtube which now adorn this story were initially (and brilliantly!) shot by a cameraman in Koln whose name eludes me.
 They were then discovered in an archaeological dig in Paul Grau's shed in Spain in 2006 and digitised (kindly) by Thorsten Schmidt in Berlin.
 Thank you Thorsten.
 As one person put it on myspace : "They are Video Gold!"